Spotlighting Our Donors

 There is no minimum amount necessary to open an account, and no limit to the length of time the Foundation will hold the funds.
 These accounts allow donors to gift appreciated securities or other assets, without paying capital gains tax so they can be generous with the money instead!

-The Heritage Society honors friends who, through their generosity, have included the Piqua Community Foundation in their wills or estate plans.
+The Legacy Society honors friends who, through their generosity, have included the Piqua Community Foundation in their wills or estate plans.
 Contact the Foundation office for more information on planned giving.

 Establishing A Fund